Second Republic of Korea: Freedom

 The Second Republic repealed the severe curbs on political expression that had been in place under the Rhee regime, and as a result, freedom returned and an increase in political activity.
 Much of this activity was from leftist and student groups, which had been instrumental in the overthrow of the First Republic.
 Membership of unions and activity grew rapidly during the later months of 1960.
 Estimates suggest around 2,000 demonstrations were held during eight months of the Second Republic.

 Under pressure from the left-wing, the Chang government carried out a series of purges of military and police officials who had been involved in anti-democratic activities or corruption during the First Republic.
 A special law to this effect was passed on 31 October 1960.
 Around 40,000 people were placed under investigation; of these, more than 2,200 government officials and 4,000 police officers were purged.
 In addition, the government considered reducing the size of the South Korean Army by 100,000, although this plan was shelved.

 Economy

 The Second Republic government was faced with mounting instability in economic terms as well, seeing unemployment and wholesale prices rise.
 The won lost half of its value against the US dollar between fall 1960 and spring 1961.
-The government formulated a five-year economic plan based around agriculture and light industry to decrease unemployment, but was ultimately overthrown before having the chance to carry it up.
+The government formulated a five-year economic plan based around agriculture and light industry to decrease unemployment, but was ultimately overthrown before having the chance to carry it out.